Graduation Party Games

 In an outdoor area set up a coconut shy.
 This will need holders for the coconuts.
 You could of course just balance the coconuts on a ledge.
 You can decorate the coconuts in the theme of your party which may just mean using the graduate's photo.
 Just supply balls to throw and set up a line say 4 or 5 feet away.

 Bobbing for apples is one of the better graduation party games.
-Set up a lrge pail filled with water and enough appls to cover the surface.
+Set up a large pail filled with water and enough apples to cover the surface.
 Lay out plenty of towels.
 The guests using only their teeth must try and get an apple out of the pail.
 Usually hilarious and very messy!.

 Set up old fashioned stocks with holes for the arms to 'lock' the unfortunate volunteers in.
 They should be seated.
 Then set up a line about 6 feet away and let the guests throw wet sponges at them.